 Why do I need excess liability coverage?

-As you enjoy the lifestyle rewards of your career success, it's important to keep in mind that your potential exposures change as well.
-For example, the risk of facing a personal liability lawsuit increases with one's assets and individuals known to have substantial assets are particularly vulnerable.
-In today's litigious environment, legal awards tend to be incredibly high with average personal injury settlements topping $1 million.
+As you enjoy the lifestyle rewards of your career success, it's important to remember that the risk of facing a personal liability lawsuit increases with one's assets.
+And, individuals known to have substantial assets are particularly vulnerable.

 Answers about the plan, including eligibility, options, enrollment, customer service and more.

 Don't I already have liability coverage through my homeowners or auto policies?

 What is a "group" personal excess liability policy?

 Purchasing personal excess liability coverage as part of a group program provides several advantages:

 Who is eligible?

 How much will this coverage cost?